Junazidomi/Data-Science/Data-Science-prediction-projects/Diabetes Prediction/README.md

 ## Businees Understanding
 ### Background

+Diabetes is one of the chronic diseases that continues to increase worldwide.
+This disease occurs when the human body experiences disturbances in regulating blood sugar levels, causing serious complications such as heart disease, kidney failure, and others.
+Therefore, early detection in predicting diabetes is very important in preventing this disease.

+With the advancement of technology, particularly in the field of machine learning, large amounts of patient health data can be utilised to assist in the diagnosis of diseases.
+By utilising patient health history data, such as age, gender, medical history, and other supporting factors, machine learning models are able to learn patterns related to diabetes status.

 ### Purpose

 The purpose of this project is to build a machine learning model that can predict diabetes in patients based on their previous medical history data and assist medical professionals in identifying diabetes to support medical decision-making.